-1 3.1 or 3.2 need to be included as appropriate: 2 3 (See legal text for the full list of headings and sub-headings).
-4 It should be noted that for the Section headings themselves the word "SECTION" is a part of the heading specified as being required i.e. for example the full heading for Section 1 of the 5 6 SDS is: 7 "SECTION 1: identification of the substance/mixture and of the company/undertaking" 8 9 No numbering at a level lower than the sub-heading is legally required, but this may be ntroduced by the supplier in the interests of clarity (e.g. in Section 14 to differentiate between 10 11 different modes of transport).
-12 In particular, the numbering of the sub-paragraphs and points in part A of each version of the Annex II legal text should not be confused with the required numbering of sections and sub-13 sections according to Part B. 14 Thus, for example in the case of SECTION 11 toxicological information, according to Part B the 15 following heading and sub-headings must be used: 16 "SECTION 11: Toxicological information 17 11.1.
-Information on toxicological effects" 18 19 20 The presence of points ("sub-sub-paragraphs") numbered 11.1.1, 11.1.2, 11.1.12.2, ... etc in part A under the heading of SECTION 11 to facilitate discussion of the individual 21 22 elements does not mean that the information discussed under these points needs to be 23 included under an identical description or heading to that given in Part A at any level below the 24 sub-section level.
-The structure of the SDS, as defined by the section and sub-section 25 headings is only pre-defined to the extent given in Part B. 26 This also applies to all the examples given for the structuring of data within any sections and 27 sub-sections of an SDS contained in this document.
-Any sub-structuring or titles of further sub-sections of data given beyond the parent SECTION and the first sub-section numbering is 28 29 only an example of a possible structure.
-30 The information that the SDS must contain within each of these headings and sub-headings is 31 discussed in more detail in Chapter 4 of this document.
-With the exception of subsections 3.1 32 and 3.2 (where either one or the other should contain information) some information must be entered in every sub-section, even if this "information" is only an explanation of why data is 33 not available or confirmation of non-applicability etc. Information should be inserted into sub-34 35 sections, not directly under the parent section heading.
-Where a document using the format of an SDS is produced for a substance or mixture that 36 37 does not require an SDS according to Article 31 of REACH (e.g. as a convenient way of supplying information required by Article 32 or based on a commercial decision to supply 38 39 'SDS-like" documents for all substances and mixtures supplied by an actor) the requirements 40 for content in each of the sections would not apply.
-In such cases it may be advisable to 41 explain that the document is outside the scope of Article 31 of REACH for the convenience of 42 recipients and enforcing authorities.
+It should be noted that for the Section headings themselves the word "SECTION" is a part of the heading specified as being required i.e. for example the full heading for Section 1 of the SDS is:

+- "SECTION 1: identification of the substance/mixture and of the company/undertaking" - 6 No numbering at a level lower than the sub-heading is legally required, but this may be - 7 introduced by the supplier in the interests of clarity (e.g. in Section 14 to differentiate between - 8 different modes of transport). - 9 In particular, the numbering of the sub-paragraphs and points in Part A of the Annex II legal - 10 text should not be confused with the required numbering of sections and subsections according - 11 to Part B.

+- 12 Thus, for example in the case of SECTION 11 toxicological information, according to Part B the - following heading and sub-headings must be used: - 14 "SECTION 11: Toxicological information - 15 11.1.
+Information on toxicological effects" 16 - 17 The presence of points ("sub-sub-paragraphs") numbered 11.1.1, 11.1.2, 11.1.12.2, - 18 etc in Part A under the heading of SECTION 11 to facilitate discussion of the individual - 19 elements does not mean that the information discussed under these points needs to be - 20 included under an identical description or heading to that given in Part A at any level below the - 21 subsection level.
+The structure of the SDS, as defined by the section and subsection headings - is only pre-defined to the extent given in Part B. - 23 This also applies to all the examples given for the structuring of data within any sections and - 24 subsections of an SDS contained in this document.
+Any sub-structuring or titles of further - 25 subsections of data given beyond the parent SECTION and the first subsection numbering is - 26 only an example of a possible structure. - 27 The information that the SDS must contain within each of these headings and sub-headings is - discussed in more detail in chapter 3 of this document.
+With the exception of subsections 3.1 - and 3.2 (where either one or the other should contain information) some information must be - 30 entered in every subsection, even if this "information" is only an explanation of why data is not - 31 available or confirmation of non-applicability etc. Information should be inserted into - 32 subsections, not directly under the parent section heading. - 33 Where a document using the format of an SDS is produced for a substance or mixture that - does not require an SDS according to Article 31 of REACH (e.g. as a convenient way of - 35 supplying information required by Article 32 or based on a commercial decision to supply - 36 "SDS-like" documents for all substances and mixtures supplied by an actor) the requirements - 37 for content in each of the sections would not apply.
+In such cases it may be advisable to - 38 explain that the document is outside the scope of Article 31 of REACH for the convenience of - 39 recipients and enforcing authorities.